harkaitz/sh-ocrpdf/README.md

 OCRPDF
 ======

-Extract text from pdf files using tesseract(1).
+Scripts for extracting text from pdf files and organizing them.

 ## Dependencies